Google Photos Wastes Too Much Cellular Data

 After this the app won’t be able to access the Internet via cellular data at all.
 You will see only those thumbnails and photos that have already been cached before:

-Restrict Background Data Usage By Google Photos App On Android
+Restrict Background Data Usage on Android

 On your Android phone or tablet:

 - Scroll down and select “Mobile data usage”:

 - Tap on “Photos” in the list of apps that use your mobile data:

 - Disable the Background data toggle for the app: